 The Faculty Senate is responsible for educational, clinical, scholarly and certain designated administrative decisions in the School of Medicine, with the exception of faculty personnel actions, student promotions and honors, and student and faculty disciplinary actions (See Article I.D. paragraphs 3 and 4).
 The Faculty Senate will vote and make recommendations to the Dean or Executive Committee with respect to those designated areas of responsibility specified above.

-The members of the Faculty Senate shall be elected from members of the Executive Faculty holding the rank of Assistant Professor or above.
+The members of the Faculty Senate shall be elected from members of the Executive Faculty holding the rank of Instructor, Senior Instructor, Assistant Professor, Associate Professor or Professor.
 Senators shall serve for a term of two years.
 Each department of the School shall elect one member for every forty faculty members holding the rank of Instructor or above with primary appointments in that department, regardless of affiliated institution.
 Each department shall be entitled to elect at least one member to the Faculty Senate, and at least one quarter of the Senate shall be composed of representatives from the basic science departments.
 Representation will be capped at a maximum of seven senators per department.
 All members of the Executive Faculty at all affiliated institutions are eligible for election.
 Members are eligible for re-election.
 Department chairpersons, division and section heads and Senior Associate, Associate and Assistant Deans are not eligible for election.
 However, the Associate Dean for Diversity and Inclusion shall serve as a voting member of the Faculty Senate.
-Additionally, one member of the clinical faculty based at each of the approved medical school branch campuses shall serve as a voting member of the Faculty Senate.One student from each medical class, one graduate student, one student each from the Physical Therapy and Physician Assistant programs, and one representative of the Housestaff Association, may attend the Faculty Senate and Executive Faculty meetings as non-voting members.
+Additionally, one member of the faculty based at each of the approved medical school branch campuses shall serve as a voting member of the Faculty Senate.
+The Senior Associate Deans of the School of Medicine are invited to attend all meetings of the Faculty Senate as non-voting members.

+One student from each medical class, the President of the Medical Student Council, one graduate student, one student each from the Physical Therapy and Physician Assistant programs, and one representative of the Housestaff Association, may attend the Faculty Senate and Executive Faculty meetings as non-voting members.

 In May of each even-numbered year, the Office of Faculty Affairs, in collaboration with the Faculty Officers, will notify each department chair of the new census and reapportionment for the department.
 Prior to July 31 of that year, each department will hold its election for members of the Senate, and the results of the election will be transmitted to the Office of Faculty Affairs.
 Each department shall determine its own election procedures, ensuring that all assistant, associate and full professors within the Department are able to participate fully in this election.
 The Office of Faculty Affairs will maintain a list of each department’s census and Senate representation.